Thursday, December 24, 2020

 The Philosophical Mind Versus the Non-philosophical Mind

-It cannot be philosophically demonstrated that things exist outside the perceivers mind and that the information received from the senses is a reflection of the true reality and not an illusion.
-But a non-philosophical mind is never plagued with doubts about the reality of existence—it plays the game of life without questioning the senses.
-It’s only the philosophical mind that is capable of doubting the senses and treating existence with skepticism.
-A philosophical mind is a rare entity; majority of the people are non-philosophical—they plunge headlong into the game of living the life of laborers, farmers, soldiers, scientists, businessmen, politicians, etc., without being plagued with philosophical doubt.
-The tendency towards philosophical doubt is not only the trait of the philosophical mind but also the fountainhead of philosophy.
+It cannot be philosophically demonstrated that things exist outside the perceivers mind and that the information gathered by the senses is an accurate picture of reality.
+A non-philosophical mind is never plagued with doubts about the reality of existence—it plays the game of life without questioning the senses.
+It is only the philosophical mind that is capable of doubting the senses and treating existence with skepticism.
+A philosophical mind is a rare entity.
+Majority of the people are non-philosophical—they plunge headlong into the game of living the life of laborers, farmers, soldiers, scientists, businessmen, politicians, etc., without being plagued with philosophical doubt.
+Philosophical doubt is a trait of the philosophical minds.